 Internships and projects may be short or long-term (a few days to a few months in duration).
 Students have the greatest need for internships and projects that take place during the summer, and/or during the winter break from mid-December through mid-January.

 Volunteer for Rocker Office Hours

 Hold office hours with current students.
-The next Rocker Office Hours will take place in late February or early March in New York City, and an on-campus event is tentatively planned for the fall of 2014.
+The next Rocker Office Hours will take place on Friday, February 28 in New York City, and an on-campus event is tentatively planned for the fall of 2014.

 Through personal conversations with alumni, students will gather information to help with career discernment, learn about what it takes to be successful within a certain career field, and benefit from the experience of someone else who graduated from college at an early age.